 March 6, 1971, Army CW3 William P. Milliner from Louisville died in the Vietnam War.

-March 6, 1978, a gunman shot Lakeville native Larry Flynt while waking to the Gwinnett County, GA courthouse to battle obscenity charges.
+March 6, 1978, a gunman shot Lakeville (Magoffin County) native Larry Flynt while waking to the Gwinnett County, GA courthouse to battle obscenity charges .
 The gunman stood near an alley across the street from where Flynt dropped.
 The shooting left Larry partially paralyzed with permanent spinal cord damage.

-On March 6, 1979, in one of the worst rides a good horse had to endure, Spectacular Bid won the Florida Derby by 4 ½; many say it should have been 20.
+On March 6, 1979, in one of the worst rides a good horse had to endure and a horrible start, Spectacular Bid won the Florida Derby by 4 ½; many said it should have been 20.

 March 6, 1985, Robert Todd Biggs, an eighth-grader from Calvert City, won the National Junior Division of the Hunter Essay Safety Contest against 2,000 entries.
 Robert received $2,000 in U.S. Saving Bonds and an engraved .22-caliber rifle.

-March 6, 1990, UK’s Board of Trustees voted to block Missouri’s Arch Mineral Corporations plan to strip mine on the edge of the school’s Robinson Forest by asking for 4,000 acres declared unsuitable for mining.
-The company said if they didn’t mine in Breathitt, 375 people would lose jobs.
+On March 6, 1990, UK’s Board of Trustees voted to stop Arch Mineral Corporation’s plan to strip mine on the edge of Robinson Forest.
+UK, the forest owner, also wanted 4,000 acres declared unsuitable for mining.
+Arch claimed that if they didn’t mine in Breathitt County, 375 people would lose their jobs.

-March 6, 2009, the government announced the U.S. lost 651,000 jobs in February, bringing the three-month total to two million.
+March 6, 2009, the government announced that the U.S. lost 651,000 jobs in February , bringing the three-month total to two million.
 Well into its 2nd year, the recession stood at 4.4 million lost jobs.
-Meanwhile, unemployment hit a 25-year high on this date.
+Unemployment had hit a 25-year high.

 On March 6, 2012, Louisville native Claude Norman “C. J.” Spillman, Jr. signed a $6 million three-year contract with the 49ers.